Self Descriptions made Easy

 We will probably exchange a lot of emails.
 My aim will always be to

 • meaningfully populate the „to“ and „cc“ fields.
-If you find yourself in the „cc“ field, I only want you to know about the content of the email, but have no expection to act in any way on the email.
+If you find yourself in the „cc“ field, I only want you to know about the content of the email, but have no expection that you act in any way on the email.

 • set meaningful subject lines.
 I will change the subject line, if the email conversation drifts to a different topic.
-I will split up a single subject into different new subjects, if there are several conversations at the same time.
+I will split up a single email into different new subjects replies, if there are several conversations at the same time.

 • answer within 24 hours of receiving the email, at the very least in order to acknowledge receipt and tell you when I’ll get around to actually answering any questions inside.